Northern Flicker Nesting, Mating, Feeding Habits

 The Northern Flicker's feeding habits are different in that they feed on the ground and less in trees like other woodpeckers.

-Why Do Flickers Peck Rain Gutters?
+Why Do They Peck Rain Gutters?

 The pecking you hear in the morning on your rain gutters is called Drumming.